 The lender must review a list of the staff responsible for the community land trust’s homeownership program, their titles, and their resumes to determine if they have sufficient experience and skills to manage affordable housing.

 The lender must review the most current annual report or other report documenting the history and successful performance of the community land trust for the most current year.

 The lender must review the subject community land trust's ground lease to confirm that it is based upon either the National Community Land Trust Network (NCLTN) 2011 CLT Network Model Ground Lease or the Institute for Community Economics (ICE) Model Ground Lease.
 The lender can request a copy of either model ground lease from NCLTN.
 If the ground lease is not based on either of these model leases, the lender must obtain Fannie Mae's approval of the ground lease.

-Note: If the community land trust organization does not meet the requirements noted above, the lender may discuss the community land trust’s qualifications with its lead Fannie Mae regional office and obtain approval for an exception (see E-1-03, List of Contacts).
+Note: If the community land trust organization does not meet the requirements noted above, the lender may discuss the community land trust’s qualifications with its Fannie Mae customer account team and obtain approval for an exception.

 The term of the estate created by the ground lease must extend for at least five years beyond the maturity date of the mortgage that is delivered to Fannie Mae.

 The community land trust ground lease may include certain restrictions limiting future property purchasers to low-income and moderate-income families and to limit the maximum sales price of the property.
 The resale restrictions in the ground lease must terminate automatically on foreclosure (or the expiration of any applicable redemption period) of, or acceptance of a deed-in-lieu of foreclosure for, the leasehold mortgage.
 Once any resale restrictions have been terminated by foreclosure (or the expiration of any applicable redemption period) or acceptance of a deed-in-lieu of foreclosure, they may not be automatically reinstated for subsequent purchasers of the property.